 About Online Proctoring

 Using online proctoring adds a layer of security to distance and hybrid courses while allowing students to take tests outside a classroom or designated testing center.
-Texas State University has partnered with Proctorio and ProctorU to provide online proctoring services.
+Texas State University has partnered with Proctorio to provide online proctoring services.
 Online and Extended Programs makes online proctoring conveniently available in online and hybrid (INT and HYB) courses.

 Student outside working on a laptop